deercollisions banner

 Some initial hints for drivers to reduce risk of deer vehicle collisions:

-• Do take note of deer warning signs, by driving with caution at or below the posted speed limit.
-Such signs really are positioned only where animal crossing are likely.
+• Do take note of deer warning signs - by driving with caution at or below the posted speed limit.
+Such signs are positioned only where wildlife crossings are likely.

-• Peaks in deer related traffic collisions occur October through December, followed by May.
+• The main national peaks in deer related traffic collisions occur during May, followed by mid October through December.
 Highest-risk periods are from sunset to midnight followed by the hours shortly before and after sunrise.

-• Be aware that further deer may well cross after the ones you have noticed.
+• Be aware that further deer may well cross after the first ones you have noticed .

 • After dark, do use full-beams when there is no opposing traffic.
-The headlight beam will illuminate the eyes of deer on or near a roadway and provide greater driver reaction time.
-BUT, when a deer or other animal is noted on the road, dim your headlights as animals startled by the beam may ‘freeze’ rather than leaving the road.
+The headlight beam will illuminate the eyes of deer and provide greater driver reaction time.
+BUT, when a deer or other animal is noted on the road, dim your headlights as animals startled by the beam may ‘freeze’ instead of leaving the road.

 • Don't overswerve to avoid hitting a deer.
 If a collision with the animal seems inevitable, then hit it while maintaining full control of your car.
 The alternative of swerving into oncoming traffic or a ditch could be even worse.
 An exception here may be motorcyclists, who are at particular risk when in direct collisions with animals.